November 30th 2005 -

 Seattle was so beautiful.
 WOW!
 Definitely a place we wouldn't mind spending more time.
 Unfortunately we had to leave town too early to do much exploring.

 We did get to see Charlie and the Chocolate Factory, but Frank was quite disappointed by it.
 I knew he had his hopes up too high.
-Willy Wonka and
+Willy Wonka and Chocolate

-broke off we would probably get hit by it.
+would probably get hit by it.
 That would be just our luck - to get killed by a flying Funny Car engine.

 August 8th-